Menziess/slipstream-async/README.md

 ## Usage

-Async `iterables` are sources, async `callables` are sinks.
+Async `iterables` are sources, (async) `callables` are sinks.

-Many-to-many relations between sources and sinks can be established using decorated handler functions using `handle`:
+Decorate handler functions using `handle`, then run `stream` to start processing:

 ![demo](./res/demo.gif)

-The 4 emoji's were printed using the callable `print`, the handler function started processing the iterable upon calling `stream()`.
+The 4 emoji's were printed using the callable `print`.
+Multiple sources and sinks can be provided to establish many-to-many relations between them.

 ## Quickstart

-Install slipstream:
+Install slipstream and run the demo snippet above:

 ```sh
 pip install slipstream
 ```

-Run the demo snippet or spin up a local Kafka broker with [docker-compose.yml](docker-compose.yml), using `localhost:29091` to connect:
+Spin up a local Kafka broker with [docker-compose.yml](docker-compose.yml), using `localhost:29091` to connect:

 ```sh
 pip install slipstream[kafka]